apache/pekko/akka-docs/src/main/paradox/routing.md

 deploy its created children on a set of remote hosts.
 Routees will be deployed in round-robin fashion.
 In order to deploy routees remotely, wrap the router configuration in a
 @apidoc[akka.remote.routing.RemoteRouterConfig], attaching the remote addresses of the nodes to deploy to.
-Remote deployment requires the `akka-remote` module to be included in the classpath.
+Remote deployment requires the `pekko-remote` module to be included in the classpath.

 Scala
 :  @@snip [RouterDocSpec.scala](/akka-docs/src/test/scala/docs/routing/RouterDocSpec.scala) { #remoteRoutees }